routingblog/arbitration/content/docs/definitions.md

 Mitsubishi trilogy
 : A series of three court cases ([#1]({{< relref "arbitration_legal#shearson-v-mchanon" >}}),[#2]({{< relref "arbitration_legal#mitsubishi-v-soler" >}}),[#3]({{< relref "arbitration_legal#Quijas-v-american-express" >}})) allowing for arbitration of statutory claims.

+# Footnotes

+[^arbfeesdagger1]: Reginald Alleyne.
+(2003).
+Arbitrators’ Fees: The Dagger in the Heart of Mandatory Arbitration for Statutory Discrimination Claims.
+6. pp 17